Business

 An EOR is ideal when:

-• You would like to have overseas full-time employees on the legal level.
+• You require overseas full-time employees on a legally compliant basis

-• Infrastructure You desire lawful compliance without developing local human resource structures.
+• You want legal compliance without developing local HR infrastructure

-As an example, an Australian SaaS company can be interested in employing sales people in Singapore and customer support people in Malaysia.
-With an EOR, the company is enabled to legally hire the two teams in weeks rather than months without registering the company in both the countries.
+For example, an Australian SaaS company looking to hire sales personnel in Singapore and customer support staff in Malaysia can use an EOR to legally hire both teams within weeks rather than months, without registering the company in either country.

 What Is Overseas Manpower Outsourcing?

-Unlike EOR protocol, which aims at hiring candidates by law, manpower outsourcing is the act of contracting workforce requirements where trained officers are provided by a third party to fill a work position.
-This is the model that is usually applied to:
+Unlike the EOR model, which focuses on legal employment, manpower outsourcing involves contracting workforce needs where trained professionals are provided by a third party to fulfill specific work functions.
+This model is typically applied to:

 • IT development